 Therefore, we programmed a function, which searches a given compound list (consisting of common names, CAS, sum formulas, etc. in .txt format) for corresponding entries in the ChemSpider Meta-Database and creates a so-called SpiderMass target database.
 This semantic database generator represents a very special feature of SpiderMass and results in drastically improved speed and selectivity of MS database searches, even for data with modest quality.

-SpiderMass databases and result tables are written as simple coma-separated values (.csv).
+SpiderMass databases and result tables are written as simple comma-separated values (.csv).
 This allows simple editing with text processing tools or editors.